Install Go Language on AlmaLinux 8 with 2 Easy Methods

 Go is one of the simplest programming languages out there.
-It is easy to pick up, especially if you already have knowledge of any other programming language.
+It is easy to pick up, especially if you already know any other programming language.
+You can now proceed to the following steps on the Orcacore website to finish the Golang programming language setup on ALmaLinux 8.

-Steps To Install Go Language or Golang on AlmaLinux 8
+Steps To Install Go Language on AlmaLinux 8

-To complete this guide, you must log in to your server as a non-root user with sudo privileges.
+To complete the Golang programming language setup on ALmaLinux 8, you must log in to your server as a non-root user with sudo privileges.
 To do this, you can follow our guide on Initial Server Setup with AlmaLinux 8.

 You can install Golang from both the Dnf package manager and from the source.
 Let’s see how to do it.